steven4ibm/2-zone-vpc/README.md

 The 2-Zone VPC template is an IBM Cloud Schematics template that is used to create two virtual private clouds (VPCs) each in a different zone.
 A user-specified number of virtual machines (VMs) is created in each VPC and loaded with NGINX.
 Schematics uses [Terraform](https://www.terraform.io/) as the infrastructure-as-code engine.
 With this template, you can create and manage infrastructure as a single unit.

-For more information, go to the documentation for [IBM Cloud Schematics](https://cloud.ibm.com/docs/schematics).
+For more information about how to use this template, go to the documentation for [IBM Cloud Schematics](https://cloud.ibm.com/docs/schematics).

 **Note**: This template doesn't install load balancers within the VPCs or a global load balancer for traffic management across VPCs.

 ## Costs

 This sample uses chargeable services and you are charged for the time the services are deployed.
-The use of `terraform destroy` results in deletion of all resources.
+Running the `terraform destroy` command deletes all resources.

 ## Dependencies